Minhazulmin/LaravelWithAjax-CURD-Application/README.md

 Thank  you for install your application

 For any Query please asked me at FB page
-FB Link - Facebook.com/MINIT61
+FB Link - Facebook.com/MINIT61 <br>
-OUR YOUTUBE CHANNEL LINK-Youtube.com/MINIT61
+OUR YOUTUBE CHANNEL LINK-https://www.youtube.com/minit61

 ==============Please Visite our Youtube Channel and Hit the Subscribe Button.==================================